Best Of

 24 Carrington St, Lismore NSW 2480

-Come nighttime, expect casual dining below the haze of neon lights, where there’s $20 whiskey sours and crispy pork belly buns dripping in sweet pepper sauce.
+Come nighttime, expect casual dining below the haze of neon lights, where there are $20 whiskey sours and crispy pork belly buns dripping in sweet pepper sauce.
 It’s the generously portioned bulgogi beef rice bowl topped with pickled ginger, sesame and spring onions that’ll have you booking your next meal here on the spot.
 Open for dinner 4.30pm through 8.30pm Friday and Saturday only.

 The Levee Lounge and Bar